-6.2.1.2 Primary Pickup
+6.2.3.1 Primary Pickup Position

-The primary pickup position is calibrated in the tab labeled 'Primary'.
 When setting the robot's position in the pickup position, make sure to use the calibration box that was specified in the 'Calibration Box'-tab.

-The production line name that is set is shown to the operator when the Pally program is running, it is used to distinguish between the two pickup positions/production lines when Pally is running in dual product mode (see section 7.3.2 Dual Product Mode).
-The value for the production line name defaults to 'Line 1' for the primary pickup, please rename it to a name that makes sense to the operators if dual product mode is enabled.
+The conveyor name that is set is shown to the operator when the Pally program is running, it is used to distinguish between the two pickup positions.
+The value for the production line name defaults to 'Line 1' for the primary pickup, please rename it to a name that makes sense to the operators.